-SHAKE YOUR TRAIL FEATHER FESTIVAL (OCTOBER 17, 2015)
+SHAKE YOUR TRAIL FEATHER FESTIVAL (OCTOBER 20, 2018)

 Shake Your Trail Feather” is an annual musical event celebrating the 130-mile-long Bayou Teche National Paddle Trail.
 The festival is free but we encourage you to buy a festival pin and merchandise to help our cause.
 Proceeds from the festival are used to provide paddle-trail amenities and management.

-We encourage folks to come adorned in feathers and compete for the Best Bird Prize.
-There will be artisans, several kid’s activities, face painting, food and beverages, and a kayak donated by Pack and Paddle (Jackson Journey) will be auctioned (5:00 pm).
-Proceeds from the festival go toward building the National Bayou Teche Paddle Trail, so come join the fun, and Shake Your Trail Feathers for a good cause!
+We encourage folks to come to the festival adorned in feathers and compete for the Best Bird Prize!
+At the festival grounds, there will also be artisans, several kid’s activities, face painting, food and beverages, and the original festival artwork by Cayla Zeek as well as an awesome kayak (14.5-foot Native Slayer donated by Pack and Paddle) will be auctioned at (5:00 pm).
+Proceeds from the festival go toward building the nationally recognized Bayou Teche Paddle Trail, so come join the fun, and Shake Your Trail Feathers for a good cause!

-Many thanks to our 2015 Festival Sponsors!
+Many thanks to our Festival Sponsors!